-We will apply your Contract Value, adjusted by any Market Value Adjustment, less applicable taxes, to your Income Plan on the Payout Start Date.
+We will apply your Contract Value, less applicable taxes, to your Income Plan on the Payout Start Date.
 If your initial monthly payments would be less than \$20, and state law permits, we may:

-- terminate your Contract and pay you the Contract Value, adjusted by any Market Value Adjustment and less any applicable taxes, in a lump sum instead of the periodic payments you have chosen, or - reduce the frequency of your payments so that each payment will be at least \$20.
+• terminate your Contract and pay you the Contract Value, less any applicable taxes, in a lump sum instead of the periodic payments you have chosen, or

+• reduce the frequency of your payments so that each payment will be at least \$20.